nirajp82/IdentityAccessManagement_IAM/Quiz/03-Advanced-Authorization-Policy-Engine.md

 ### Phase 5: Solving Data Latency (ReBAC & Google Zanzibar)

 In Phase 4, we decoupled the logic into the PDP.
 But we have a new problem: **Data Latency**.
-If the Policy Engine has to query a traditional SQL database to figure out if Alice is a "Workspace Admin", the authorization check will still be too slow.
+If the Policy Engine has to query a traditional SQL database to figure out if Alice is a "Folder Admin", the authorization check will still be too slow.
 We need ultra-fast data retrieval.

 #### How Google Solved the Problem